gnicoll/CodeChallengeGN/README.md

 I found that image URLs from the endpoint would not load.
 To work around this I have manually setup images in the project and named them to match the DrawResult.ProductId.

+Rather than use DrawResult.DrawDisplayName which combines the Brand Name and Draw Number I have opted to use both ProductId and Draw Number.
+This allowed me to better present the Draw Number, however in the case of SetForLife the brand name is slightly incorrect.

 To demonstrate my skills in C# I have note used any CSS frameworks and the frontend is entirely HTML/CSS (no JS).

 ## Thoughts for next steps